Question: What is a shunt?

 Answer: Above 100 amps, a vast majority of the heat generated by a shunt is dissipated into the current carrying bus bars or wires.
 In addition, it will help to mount the shunt in such a way that the resistive elements are vertical.
 Finally, it can be beneficial to have adequate air flow around the shunt to help remove excess heat.

-Answer: Yes, we have direct replacements for the following Empro series: HA, MLA, MLB, MLC, Type A, Type B, and Type E. We may be able to offer other alternatives as well, please send us an inquiry.
+Answer: Yes, we have direct replacements for the following Empro series: HA, MLA, MLB, MLC, Type A, Type B, and Type E. We may be able to offer other alternatives of Empro Shunts as well, please send us an inquiry.

-Question: Do you offer crosses to Canadian Shunt products?
+Question: Do you offer crosses to Canadian Shunts?

-Answer: Yes, we have direct replacements for the following Canadian Shunt series: Type A, Type C, Type G, Type H, Type LA, Type LB, Type LC, and Type V. We may be able to offer other alternatives as well, please send us an inquiry.
+Answer: Yes, we have direct replacements for the following Canadian Shunt series: Type A, Type C, Type G, Type H, Type LA, Type LB, Type LC, and Type V. These Canadian Shunts can be customized to your specific needs to offer other alternatives as well, please send us an inquiry..

 Question: What resistance material do you use for your shunts?